onedesign/express-socketio-tutorial/README.md

 # Express Generator and Socket.io

 Recently we went about adding socket.io to a site scaffolding created with express generator.
-Socket.io's documentation is pretty good, but doesn't "just work" with the generator setup.
+Socket.io's documentation is pretty good, but doesn't "just work" with the Express generator setup.

 While in the end it's a trivial fix, a quick google didn't provide much for answers so I figured I'd put together a simple guide on [Express](http://expressjs.com/) and [Socket.io](http://socket.io/) using the command line [express generator](https://github.com/expressjs/generator).